-A blown fuse on an air conditioning unit can be a huge inconvenience, especially if you live in an area with hot weather and high humidity like in our area.
+A tripped breaker on an air conditioning unit can be a huge inconvenience, especially if you live in an area with hot weather and high humidity like Southwest Florida.
 The good news is that if it happens, it is an easy repair.
 It is so easy, in fact, that even novice DIY’s should find it simple to do.
-Under perfect conditions, changing the fuse will fix the problem long-term.
+Under perfect conditions, resetting the breaker will fix the problem long-term.
+Hopefully it was just a ‘power blip’ and things will continue to run properly and cool your home.

 But what if it keeps happening?
-You replace the fuse, all seems well, then it blows again.
+You reset the breaker, all seems well, then it trips again.
 If the problem persists, it is time to start investigating some other causes.
 Here are a few possibilities.

-Reasons Why an Air Conditioner May Keep Blowing Fuses
+Reasons Why an Air Conditioner May Keep Tripping the Breaker

-From our experience, these are the top reasons that an air conditioner may keep blowing fuses.
+From our experience, these are the top reasons that an air conditioner may keep ‘blowing fuses’ or tripping the breaker.

 Grounded Compressor

-One of the leading causes of an HVAC unit blowing fuses repeatedly is a grounded compressor.
+One of the leading causes of an HVAC unit tripping the breaker repeatedly is a grounded compressor.
 An experienced HVAC tech will usually use a multimeter with an amp clamp to measure the current being used by specific parts of the system.

 If the compressor shows as grounded, it means that the windings inside the compressor motor have shorted out.
-When that happens, it is necessary to replace the motor.
+When that happens, it is necessary to replace the compressor.
 Certain contractors will try to sell you a new unit at this point, but a brand new unit is almost never a necessity.
+It could be a better option however, based on the age of the system.
+For example, if the compressor is out of its manufacturer warranty period, it may be wiser to spend that money on a new system with warranties.

 High Amp Draw

-High amp draw on an AC unit can have a number of causes including a worn out compressor, plugged up condenser or a bad capacitor.
+High amp draw on an AC unit can have a number of causes including a worn out compressor, plugged up coils on the condensing unit or even a bad capacitor.
 Some of these issues are more serious than others but all are easy to isolate by an experienced HVAC technician.

 Loose or Exposed Wires